bird-house/birdhouse-docs/docs/source/roadmap.rst

   - using OAuth Token generation
   - Token should be part of the url http://localhost/wps/emu/auhbgt3n or http://localhost/wps/emu?request=getcapabilities&token=auhbgt3n
   - using a security proxy service in front of WPS servers.
+  - `GetCapabilities` and `DescribeProcess` should be available without a security token.

 Data Sources
 ------------